Charles Lightoller: Collision and port-side evacuation

 When Lightoller emerged onto the boat deck, he found that the noise of escaping steam made it very difficult to communicate with anyone.
 During the evacuation, Lightoller took charge of lowering the lifeboats on the port side of the boat deck.
 He helped to fill several lifeboats with passengers and launched them.
 Lightoller interpreted Smith's order for "the evacuation of women and children" as essentially "women and children only", rather than "women and children first".
 As a result, Lightoller lowered lifeboats with empty seats if there were no women and children waiting to board, meaning to fill them to capacity once they had reached the water.
-Lieutenant Colonel Arthur Godfrey Peuchen has the distinction of being the only adult male passenger whom Lightoller allowed into the boats on the port side evacuation (Peuchen assissted on board Lifeboat No. 6), due to his previous nautical experience and offer of assistance when there were no seamen available from the Titanic's own complement to help command one of the lowering lifeboats.
+Major Arthur Peuchen has the distinction of being the only adult male passenger whom Lightoller allowed into the boats on the port side evacuation (Peuchen assisted on board Lifeboat No. 6), due to his experience as a yachtsman and offer of assistance when there were few seamen available from the Titanics own complement to help command one of the lowering lifeboats.

-There were fears from some of the officers that the davits used for lowering the boats would not hold the weight if the boats were full, but they were unaware that the new davits on the Titanic had been designed to do so.
-Under this misapprehension, Lightoller's plan was to fill the lifeboats from the waterline and sent 10 men to open the gangway doors in the ship's port so that passengers would have access.
-The men failed in this task and were never seen again (presumed drowned carrying out this final order).
-The under-capacity boats then pulled away from the ship as soon as they hit the water, rendering the plan a failure.
+There were fears from some of the officers that the davits used for lowering the boats would not hold the weight if the boats were full and would fail.
+Likely due to this fear, Lightoller's plan was to fill the lifeboats from the waterline and sent 10 men to open the gangway doors in the ship's port so that passengers would have access.
+The men failed in this task and were never seen again.
+The boats filled under Lightoller's watch were mostly half-full then pulled away from the ship as soon as they reached the water, rendering the plan a failure.
 At least one boat is confirmed as wilfully ignoring officers' shouted orders to return.

 While working at the port side lifeboats, Lightoller was asked by Wilde where the firearms were.
-Lightoller led him, Murdoch and Smith to the cabin, and brought out the box of revolvers.
-He said Wilde gave him a revolver, along with ammunition; Lightoller stuffed into his pocket.
+Lightoller led him, Murdoch and Smith to Murdoch's cabin, where Lightoller had stowed them during his time as first officer, and brought out the box of revolvers.
+He said Wilde gave him a revolver, along with ammunition; Lightoller stuffed these into his pocket.
 When Lightoller helped at Collapsible D, he saw a group of men and hopped into the boat, drew his revolver and "encouraged them verbally" to get out.
 Lightoller later recalled that the gun was not even loaded.
-He then passed the duty of loading Lifeboat 2 over to Fourth Officer Boxhall.
+He then passed the duty of loading Lifeboat 2 over to Captain Smith who ordered Fourth Officer Boxhall into the boat.
 While initial accounts varied, it is now believed there were only 17 people aboard the lifeboat, out of a capacity of 40.